British logistics in the Western Allied invasion of Germany: Operation Goldflake

 The headquarters of the 9th Line of Communications Area was transferred to Paris to assist the American Communications Zone with the move.
 Advance parties from each formation involved travelled by air from Florence, but most Operation Goldflake units moved by sea.
-It was arranged that 40 tanks, 650 wheeled vehicles, 50 Bren gun carriers, and 3,700 personnel would disembark each day in Marseilles, where accommodation was provided for 10,000 troops in tents and 200 vehicles.
+It was arranged that 3,700 personnel, 40 tanks, 650 wheeled vehicles and 50 Bren gun carriers would disembark each day in Marseilles, where accommodation was provided for 10,000 troops in tents and parking space for 200 vehicles.
 The first troops sailed from Naples on the troop ship SS Esperance Bay on 22 February, and arrived at Marseilles two days later.
 Lorries then took them to the dispersal point at Renaix via Lyon and Dijon, guided by road markers that read "GF".
 This took another five days.
 The first vehicles to arrive came with only fifty drivers, so a detachment from 141 Vehicle Park was sent to Marseilles from the RMA.
 In due course it was relieved by a vehicle park from Italy.

 A rail halt was established at Gevrey-Chambertin and bivouac areas at Montbard and Chalon-sur-Saône.
-The bivouac areas were provided with temporary billets, latrines, emergency rations and fuel, and medical teams and vehicle maintenance crews were on hand.
+The bivouac areas were provided with temporary billets, latrines, emergency rations, and fuel, and medical teams and vehicle maintenance crews were on hand.
 At the rail stop there were messes and a kitchen that ran 24 hours a day.
-During the two-hour rail halt, the troops were served a hot meal and provided with sandwiches for the next one.
-Four trains a day passed through Gevrey-Chambertin, which handled 72,550 personnel and 4,035 trucks.
-Road transport accounted for another 29,865 personnel and 23,360 trucks.
+During the two-hour rail halt, the troops were served a hot meal and provided with sandwiches for their next meal.
+Four trains a day passed through Gevrey-Chambertin, which handled 72,550 personnel and 4,035 lorries.
+Road transport accounted for another 29,865 personnel and 23,360 lorries.

 On 10 February, the 5th Canadian Armoured Division loaded its 450 tanks and 320 Bren gun carriers on flat wagons in Rimini and Riccione, from whence they moved by rail to Leghorn.
 They were then loaded into landing ships, tank (LSTs) that took them to Marseilles, and onto flat wagons again for the five-day railway journey to Dixmude.
 Initially Goldflake convoys sailed to Marseilles by a direct route but after the Battle of the Ligurian Sea on the night of 17/18 March they were routed further south, through the Strait of Bonifacio between Corsica and Sardinia.
-Many of the tanks needed overhaul or modification and this task was beyond the resources of the 21st Army Group's REME units, so excess tanks were shipped to the UK.
+Many of the tanks needed overhaul or modification and this task was beyond the resources of the 21st Army Group's Royal Electrical and Mechanical Engineers (REME) units, so excess tanks were shipped to the UK.
 The problem had been foreseen, and replacements were available at the ordnance depots.
 All movements were completed by the second week of April.